bhattirahat/SOEN342-/README.md

 # SOEN342

 ## Project Description
-Your Project description goes here
+Food delivery application

 ## Objective:
-Create a food delivery application.
+Create a food delivery application that incorporates many features from the most popular food apps and meets the requirements that we have specified in our documentation.

 ## Features
 Features of the platform: